dxahtepb/message-sequence/README.md

 docker cp "distsys-course:/tmp/trace.json" "./trace.json"
 ```

 After a trace is recorded you can open it with the visualizer.
-Just select the trace file in `Onen Settings -> Choose File`.
+Just select the trace file with `Choose File` button.

 ![Choose file](docs/FileSelect.png)